Connect with us

 1. Remove All Local Admin Rights From Your Staff’s Computer Accounts

 One widespread issue is staff downloading software from the Internet to help with tasks.
 Often, the software is free and easy to download, but, in many cases, it can contain additional malicious software such as ransomware and “backdoors” that allow hackers to steal data and take control of your computers.
-Free software containing viruses and other nasties is not rare: the Internet is filled with the stuff.

 You will stop this from occurring by removing the “local admin” rights from your staff’s computer accounts.